kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

 ## 2. User Stories and Acceptance Criteria

-List the relevant user stories and their acceptance criteria that will be used to derive test scenarios.
 - Home page
   - All elements are correctly displayed on the home page and users can interact with them
 - Faucet